Blogging tips: ethical SEO

 • Give sub-headings; have images and give them good attributes; put many keywords in the top portion of a post...

 There are many small points relating to showing up relevant keywords about your blog to search engines.
 You should use them but these should not come at the cost of natural flair of the writing.
 Don't stuff keywords.
-We'd talk about these aspects in detail in the next and third posts in this series and also while talking about sprucing up text content, in a later post.

 • Provide many links to your own other posts and pages.
 Go for 'nofollow' for external links.

 Linking to your related content should be done so that visitors get to visit that, not just for SEO.
 External links to good sites should also be done with visitors in mind. rel="nofollow" is an attribute associated with a link.
-When you write this text after a link in the html, the link is not associated with your site.
+When you write this text after a link in the HTML, the link is not associated with your site.
 Don't bother about it.
-Just take care not to give link to 'bad' websites / blogs.
+Just take care not to give a link to 'bad' websites / blogs.

 • Use good 'anchor' text while giving a link.

 Very good point.
-The words that link to an internal or external content should be relevant and should make sense to the reader.
+The words that link to internal or external content should be relevant and should make sense to the reader.
 We'll talk more about it in the third post in this series.

 • Put lots of social media links on the blog.